nimiq/nimiq-demo/_news/2017-12-17-week-in-review-4.md

 ## Code Updates
-Lunas v3 was released with these headline additions:
+Luna v3 was released with these headline additions:

 * Advanced account types
     * The team implemented a new account base class, from which new account types can be inherited, for example vesting accounts and multi-signature accounts (also hashed time-locked accounts in the feature for off-chain payment channels).